David Peralta Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including David Peralta (batting .304 in his past 10 games, with three doubles, a walk and seven RBI), take on starter Austin Gomber and the Colorado Rockies at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers, including David Peralta (.360 batting average in his past 10 games), take on starter Peter Lambert and the Colorado Rockies at Dodger Stadium, Saturday at 9:10 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Rockies.
+He had two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Rockies.

 David Peralta Game Info & Props vs. the Rockies